onivim/oni2/docs/docs/for-developers/building.md

 # Install dependencies in package.json
 esy install

-# Builds most pacakges and run Oni2 specific bootstrapping.
+# Builds most dependencies and run Oni2 specific bootstrapping.
-# Will take upwards of 30 mins on a normal machine.
+# Takes upwards of 30 mins on a normal machine.
 # esy does intelligently cache to ~/.esy, subsequent builds are fast.
 esy bootstrap